 The actual act requires minimum liability coverage for carriers of certain hazardous substances.

-Some substances can carry a special risk of fire and explosion, while others may release poisonous gases, which may endanger people and pollute the environment as an effect.
+Some substances can carry a special risk of fire and explosion, while others may release poisonous gases.
+This may endanger people and pollute the environment as an effect.

 Many of the substance which pose no immediate short-term risk to humans might still carry a long-term risk to the environment.